The Snake Eyes Bonnet is a Raspberry Pi accessory for driving two small OLED or TFT LCD displays, and also provides four analog inputs for sensors.

 This is a somewhat technical and not-inexpensive project.
 Please read through everything first before commiting.
 If it seems daunting, the original Teensy Eyes are more “Arduino-like” to build and customize, or other guides like Animating Multiple LED Backpacks provide a more approachable introduction to code and electronics with less of an investment.

-A Raspberry Pi 3 or Pi 2 is highly recommended.
-The code will run on a Pi Zero or other single-core Raspberry Pi boards, but performance lags greatly.
-We’re working on this and hope to have solid support for the smallest Pi boards in the future.
+A Raspberry Pi 2 or greater is highly recommended.
+The code will run on a Pi Zero or other single-core Raspberry Pi boards, but performance lags quite a bit.
+Pi 4 works now, which was previously incompatible.